 There are plenty of extensions available that can help you increase your effective desk height for very little cost.

-These are some easy, quick, and cost-effective ways to be even more productive in your coworking space, and get the most out of your day.
+These are some easy, quick, and cost-effective ways to boost coworking space productivity and performance, so you can get the most out of your day.